customdiffusion360/custom-diffusion360/README.md

 </div>

-Given multi-view images of a an object with its camera pose, our method customizes a text-to-image diffusion model with that concept with an additional condition of target camera pose.
+Given multi-view images of an object with its camera pose, our method customizes a text-to-image diffusion model with that concept with an additional condition of target camera pose.
 We modify a subset of transformer layers to be pose-conditioned.
 This is done by adding a new FeatureNeRF block in intermediate feature space of the transformer layer.
 We finetune the new weights with the multiview dataset while keeping pre-trained model weights frozen.
 Similar to previous model customization methods, we add a new modifier token V* in front of the category name, e.g., V* car.

 ## Getting Started